marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/add-data/add-data.md

-# Import Data to an Oracle Visual Builder Mobile Application
+# Add Data to Your Mobile Application

 ## Introduction